top of page

 Reporting Lines

-The Accreditation Panel Chair will provide a written report to the Accreditation Committee after each panel meeting has been held.
-This report is to provide final accreditation advice and recommendations to the Accreditation Committee in relation to the accreditation of either or both postgraduate years training positions and programs.
-The Accreditation Panel makes their decisions about endorsing or not the survey team’s recommendations regarding accrediting positions and programs independently to the Accreditation Committee with no undue influence or interference from DoH as the primary funding body of Accreditation, or from any other area of the community, including government, health services, or professional associations
+The Accreditation Panel Chair will provide a written report to the PAC after each panel meeting has been held.
+This report is to provide final accreditation advice and recommendations in relation to the accreditation of prevocational training positions and programs.
+The Accreditation Panel makes their decisions about endorsing or not the survey team’s recommendations regarding accrediting positions and programs independently to the PAC with no undue influence or interference from NT Health as the primary funding body of accreditation, or from any other area of the community, including government, health services, or professional associations.

 bottom of page